 - Seven Day Experiment: For a whole week try abstaining from any sexual activity – either alone or with someone else.
 After the week, explore how you think and what you feel.
 While some people will benefit immensely, others will struggle with built up negative energy (e.g. anxiety, frustration, grumpy moods etc.) This experiment will inform you of what areas need to be worked on in your life, and if you’re ready for an energy transformation in your present state.

-- Observe Non-judgementally: While abstaining from sex, allow any feelings that arise within you come, without any judgement.
+- Observe Non-judgmentally: While abstaining from sex, allow any feelings that arise within you come, without any judgment.
 See them as they are, they are natural.
 Simply observe what these desires and feelings are telling you about yourself.
-Also try refraining from labelling them as “sexual energy”.
+Also, try refraining from labeling them as “sexual energy”.
 Rather, treat them as a sensation, like when you experience something “hot” or “cold”, and experience them without any expectations of getting rid of them.
 Some people by simply observing, have orgasmic rushes of energy without any physical stimulation.

 - Keep Having Sex: I’m aware of how taxing becoming aware of your sexual energy can be initially (especially if you’re in a relationship).
 One way to overcome this is to have sex, but not reach the point of ejaculation or orgasm.
 This is an ancient Tantric practice, and you’ll immediately begin to experience the effects, such as increased energy, focus and inspiration.
 To engage in sex awakens your sexual energy that in failing to reach its climax, will remain within your body for a few hours at its peak state.